Impact on Asthma

 Encourage active transportation like walking and biking to minimize the number of motor vehicles on the road.
 Students and their families will not only breathe cleaner air, but also be more physically active.

 Institute and reinforce anti-idling policies — a policy is only as good as its implementation.
-Make sure that the anti-idling policy is clearly communicated to everyone — this can include parent letters and emails, training for bus drivers, and signage near parking lots and drop-off/pick-up zones.
+Make sure that the anti-idling policy is clearly communicated to everyone.
+This can include letters and/or emails to parents, training for bus drivers, and signage near parking lots and drop-off/pick-up zones.

 Consider upgrading school bus fleets so that they either have particulate matter filters or are replaced by newer models.